Privacy Policy

 What we send to the AI

-When you message the assistant, we send a condensed snapshot of your household to OpenRouter (which may route to Anthropic, Google, or OpenAI): your message, recent missions, rewards, wishes, activity, and — only if you've explicitly opted in — your kids' first names.
+When you message the assistant, we send a condensed snapshot of your household to OpenRouter (which may route to Anthropic, Google, or OpenAI), which process it in the United States: your message, recent missions, rewards, wishes, activity, and — only if you've explicitly opted in — your kids' first names.
 By default kids appear as first initials only (for example, "A.").
+If you've turned on Kid Hoot, your child's chat messages and Hoot's replies are also sent for processing, subject to the moderation and safeguards below.
+We may in future move some or all of this processing on-device or onto our own infrastructure; if we do, we will update this policy.

 We never send proof photos, avatars, email addresses, push tokens, subscription data, or data from outside your household.